Restaurant Listings

 mediterranean

-Brunch, lunch, and dinner are served at Kaneo Mediterranean restaurant, bar, and lounge.
-Contemporary styling and a vibrant ambiance provide the setting to enjoy dishes that run the gamut from meze such as the hummus plate, blue crab meatballs, mussels with speck, and octopus carpaccio, to entrees like roasted cauliflower, whole branzino, lamb chops, squid ink linguine, and grilled local duck breast.
-There’s a solid wine selection as well as cocktails, beer, and non-alcoholic beverages to enjoy in the beautiful space.
+Brunch, lunch, and dinner are served at Kaneo.
+Contemporary styling and a vibrant ambience provide the setting to enjoy dishes that run the gamut from meze—such as the hummus plate, blue crab meatballs, mussels with speck, and octopus carpaccio—to entrées like roasted cauliflower, whole branzino, lamb chops, squid ink linguine, and pork roulade with beluga lentils.
+There’s a solid wine selection as well as cocktails, beer, and nonalcoholic beverages to enjoy in the beautiful space.
 508 Main St; 435-200-8355; kaneoonmain.com $$$ BR L D K O

 french

 Operated by celebrated James Beard Award–winning chef Galen Zamarra, Le Depot draws inspiration from his time in France, where he worked alongside some of the world’s most renowned chefs.
-The menu features a modern approach to authentic French classics, including the elegant plateau de fruits de mer, steak frites, paillard de poulet, moules frites au Roquefort, and much more, plus French wines, and an array of craft and non-alcoholic cocktails.
-Le Depot features a bar and private dining room as well as outdoor seating for après and dining in warmer weather.
+The menu features a modern approach to authentic French classics, including the elegant plateau de fruits de mer, steak frites, and confit de canard, plus French wines and an array of craft and nonalcoholic cocktails.
+Brunch is served Friday through Sunday.
+Le Depot features a bar and private dining room as well as outdoor seating for après.
 660 Main St, ledepotpc.com $$$ BR L D O R

 LOMA